biojs/edu/series/101/04_visualization_basic.md

 In the following section we will give you a gentle introduction on how to create a component for BioJS 2.0.
 As a case study, we will continue working with chromosome data and show you how to visualize this data with D3.
+First of all create a new folder called `biojs-vis-snipspector` by downloading our [template](https://github.com/biojs/biojs).
+We will use this as our working bench and only edit the `index.js` file inside the `src` folder.
+Note: Please replace the current code with our following code!

 ### 1) Installing a npm dependency